Skip to main content

 Treating viral infections at home

-You can usually treat a child with a winter viral infection at home.
-Keep your child home from creche or school if they are not well enough to attend.
+You can usually treat a child with a viral infection at home.
+Keep them home if they are not well enough to go to school or preschool.

-Most of the time you do not need to visit your GP.
-But trust your instincts.
-Bring your child to your GP if you are worried about them.
+Trust your instincts - take your child to your GP if you are worried about them.

 Urgent advice: Get an urgent GP appointment if your child:

-• is under 3 months old and has a temperature of 38 degrees Celsius or higher, or you think they have a fever
+• is under 3 months and has a temperature of 38 degrees Celsius or higher

-• is 3 to 6 months old and has a temperature of 39 degrees Celsius or higher, or you think they have a fever
+• is age 3 to 6 months and has a temperature of 38.5 degrees Celsius or higher

 Emergency action required: Call 112 or 999 if: